Loyal soldier Pence torn between Trump, Constitution

 On Wednesday beginning at 1 p.m., Pence is to preside over a joint session of Congress.
 His role is to open the certificates of the electoral votes from each state and present them to the appointed “tellers” from the House and Senate in alphabetical order.
 At the end of the count, it falls to Pence to announce who won.

-Pence on Sunday held a two-hour meeting that included the Senate parliamentarian to review his role and responsibilities.
+In 2017, it fell to Biden to intone, “It is over” after votes were tallied for Trump and Pence.

 Allies stress his role is largely ministerial, and that the electoral count could only be overturned by the lawmakers — a virtual impossibility given that Democrats control the House.
+But Pence on Sunday held a two-hour meeting that included the Senate parliamentarian to review his role and responsibilities

 Former New York Mayor Rudy Giuliani, who has been leading the president’s legal effort, said in a podcast interview that the team had been consulting with constitutional law professors and analyzing Pence’s options.
 He said Trump and Pence on Monday were “going through all of the research” and would probably wait until Tuesday to make a decision on how to proceed.